-PM Modi set to attend G7 and Quad Summits in Japan and Australia - ExBulletin
+PM Modi set to attend G7 and Quad summits in Japan and Australia - ExBulletin

 Modi is expected to hold a number of bilateral meetings on the sidelines of the G7 and Quad summits.

 This will be Australia’s first time hosting the Quad Summit.
-This will be the Quad’s third in-person summit.
+This will be the third in-person Quad Leaders Summit.

 He said Quad partners are taking practical steps to address common regional challenges, including improving regional health security, advancing critical and emerging technologies, boosting connectivity, improving clean energy innovation and building supply chain resilience.